dcos/examples/1.8/gitlab/README.md

 ![Poll SCM](img/poll-scm.png)

-- Next, change the Pipeline definition to use "Pipeline script from SCM" and configure the demo repository:
+- Next, change the Pipeline definition to use "Pipeline script from SCM".
+Configure the demo repository and select the credentials you saved earlier from the Credentials dropdown:

 ![Pipeline Configuration](img/pipeline.png)